Disability loans: What they are and how to apply

 Alternatives to a disability loan

-- Government assistance: This includes programs like cash assistance, SNAP, welfare and unemployment benefits.
+- Government assistance: Includes programs like cash assistance, SNAP and welfare and unemployment benefits.
 You can apply for government assistance and see if you qualify with your state’s human service or social services agency.

-- Worker’s compensation: If you have a work-related injury or illness, you may be eligible for workers’ compensation.
-The process for filing a claim may differ from state to state, so research the process and complete all of the necessary steps.
+- Worker’s compensation: You may be eligible for workers’ compensation if you have a work-related injury or illness.
+The process for filing a claim may differ from state to state, so research the process and complete all necessary steps.
 Also, depending on your state’s regulations, you may be eligible for additional disability benefits if your injury has deemed you unable to work.

 - Loans from families or friends: As a last resort, you could ask a trusted friend or family member to lend you money for necessities.
-If you do choose this method, keep in mind that it could cause rifts in the relationship if you’re not able to pay them back when promised.
+If you choose this method, keep in mind that it could cause rifts in the relationship if you’re unable to pay them back when promised.

 Bottom line

-After considering all of your options, if you decide that a disability loan is a route you need to take, make sure you have a solid plan in place and the money to pay down the loan.
-It’s also important to make sure you do your research to find the lender that offers you the best rates and terms for your financial needs.
+After considering your options, if you decide that a disability loan is a route you should take, ensure you have a solid plan in place and the money to pay down the loan.
+It’s also important to find the lender that offers you the best rates and terms for your financial needs.